iPad mini 6 might steal one of the iPad Pro's best features

 - Plus: iPhone 13 launch date just tipped

-The latest rumor comes from a news brief posted Thursday (July 22) at Digitimes regarding an Apple supplier ramping up mini-LED production by the end of the September quarter.
+That's according to a report by Digitimes regarding an Apple supplier ramping up mini-LED production by the end of the September quarter.
 As noted by MacRumors, which spied the report, that timing lines up with the rumored launch dates for Apple's iPad mini 6 as well as the new MacBook Pro models.

 The rumor always struck us as a stretch, considering that the 11-inch iPad Pro released alongside the 12.9-inch model doesn't support the feature.
 But perhaps Apple is hoping to broaden the number of products it has with the technology.